vvayebare/image-analysis-for-dummies/README.md

  2. Open a Jupyter notebook (we'll explain how!)
  3. Follow along with our simple tutorials-each one is designed to take you 'huh?' to 'I got this!' in minutes.
 ## My story
-During my *CONNExIN neuroimaging 2025 fellowship*, I hit a wall: no background in image analysis, endless error messages, and hours lost Googling fixes.
+During my *neuroimaging fellowship*, I hit a wall: no background in image analysis, endless error messages, and hours lost Googling fixes.
 It slowed our team down, left me frustrated, and made me realize I wasn’t alone.
 Many beginners, especially in Africa where resources are scarce, face these same hurdles.
 That’s why I created this repo—to make image analysis (especially for MRI) so simple that anyone can do it.
 From basic commands to dodging errors, this is the guide I desperately needed during my fellowship—and now it’s here for you.
 ## Contributing
 Have a tip, error fix, or idea to share?
 Join the community!
 See [CONTRIBUTING.md](/CONTRIBUTING.md) for how to add your own tricks or examples.
 Let’s make this a resource for everyone struggling like I did.
 ## License